School Science Lessons

 Some raw materials that are incorporated into stock feed may have been derived from genetically modified plants or microbes.

-These raw materials are indistinguishable from equivalent products that have come from plants or organisms, and have not been genetically modified, and do not affect the composition of the
+These raw materials are indistinguishable from equivalent products that have come from not been genetically modified plants and do not affect the end product.

 Stock feed ingredients that may have been derived from genetically modified plants or microbes that could currently be in use are as follows: